The X Factor (Australian TV series) season 4: Super bootcamp

-Home visits
+Judges' House

-The final round of the selection process, the home visits, saw the top 24 contestants travel to exclusive locations around the world to find out which judge would become their mentor.
+The final round of the selection process, the home visits, saw the top 24 acts travel to exclusive locations around the world to find out which judge would become their mentor.
 The Boys, Girls and Over 25s travelled to New York City, while the Groups visited London.
-Each judge reduced their top six contestants to top three contestants, with help from celebrity guest mentors.
+Each judge reduced their six acts to three, with help from celebrity guest mentors.
 The Boys were assigned to Mel B and mentored by Usher, the Girls were assigned to Natalie Bassingthwaighte and mentored by Kesha, the Over 25s were assigned to Guy Sebastian and mentored by Alicia Keys, and the Groups were assigned to Ronan Keating and mentored by One Direction.
-During the first day of home visits, each contestants was given a private mentoring session with their mentor, ahead of their solo performance in front of their mentor and guest mentor the next day.
+During the first day of home visits, each act was given a private mentoring session with their mentor, ahead of their solo performance in front of their mentor and guest mentor the next day.
 After, the judges along with their guest mentors, narrowed down the contestants to three each.